usnistgov/ARIAC/docs/competition/orders.rst

     * ``'combined'``: Both kitting and assembly are to be performed.
   * ``priority`` (boolean): Each order has a priority.
 When set to `false` the order is a regular order and when set to `true`, the order is of high priority.
   * ``announcement``: One of the 3 :ref:`target to conditions`.
-  * Manufacturing task: Only one manufacturing task which can be one of the following options:
+  * Manufacturing task: Only one of the manufacturing tasks below must be provided:

     * :ref:`KITTING_TASK`: Only kitting is to be performed.
     * :ref:`ASSEMBLY_TASK`: Only assembly is to be performed.